ray-project/ray/doc/source/serve/key-concepts.md

 As noted above, there are two ways to expose deployments.
 The first is by using the {mod}`ServeHandle <ray.serve.handle.RayServeHandle>` interface.
 This method allows you to access deployments from within other deployments in Python code, making it convenient for a
-Python developer composing models together.
-And the second is by using the HTTP request, allowing access to deployments via a web client application.
+Python developer to compose models together.
+The second is by using an HTTP request, allowing access to deployments via a web client application.

 :::{note}
   Let's look at a simple end-to-end example using ServeHandle to query intermediate deployments.
 Your output may